Party lists for the September 2019 Israeli legislative election: Zehut (withdrawn)

-The Zehut list was headed by Moshe Feiglin, though Feiglin announced on 29 August that it would pull out of the race in return for a ministerial position and a push for the legalization of medical cannabis, pending a ratification of the agreement by Zehut members, which was approved on 1 September.
+The Zehut list, headed by Moshe Feiglin, though Feiglin announced on 29 August that it would pull out of the race in return for a ministerial position and a push for the legalization of medical cannabis, pending a ratification of the agreement by Zehut members, which was approved on 1 September.
 On 3 September, the entire Zehut list withdrew from the elections, effectively eliminating the party's candidacy.